 For a more dramatic look, wear knee-high boots or patchwork pumps.

 Gladiator sandals, particularly those with pom-poms, are ideal for creating a mystic boho-chic vibe.

 Knee-length sandals go well with bohemian dresses and skirts, while ankle-length sandals match better with kurtis, ankle-length jeans, and long skirts.

 Layered wooden brands and other handcrafted accessories from natural materials such as leather are essential to any classic boho look.

-Bandanas are accessories of hippie style that have found their way into Boho-chic fashion style.
+Bandanas are hippie accessories that have found their way into Boho-chic fashion.

 13. Hoop Earrings

 Hoop earrings and oversized sunglasses are a great way to confer your Bohemian look a modern feel.